Gravity as the Source of Curvature, not curvature as the source of gravity

 3. Gravity as an Active Distorting Influence

-PEI defines gravity as a real, active influence emanating from a core—planetary, stellar, or galactic.
+PRI defines gravity as a real, active influence emanating from a core—planetary, stellar, or galactic.
 This influence continuously alters motion.

 When gravity is present: